napari/docs/docs/naps/7-key-binding-dispatch.md

 ### Key binding validity: convenience vs. complexity

 Some users want to use traditional modifier keys as a base key in key binding for convenience purposes [^id2].
-However, this can lead to conflicts since many key binding may include the modifier key in their key sequence and thus cause confusion and cost extra engineering effort.
+However, this can lead to conflicts since many key bindings may include the modifier key in their key sequence and thus cause confusion and cost extra engineering effort.

 The proposed restrictions on what key sequences can be used in a key binding aim to allow for the simplest user need while cutting down on any unnecessary complexities: